 King Willem Alexander van Oranje Nassau is married to Queen Máxima, born Zorreguieta Cerruti.

-They have three daughters Amalia, Alexia and Ariane.
+Willem Alexander and Maxima have three daughters: Amalia, Alexia, and Ariane.

 Crown Princess Catharina-Amalia Beatrix Carmen Victoria, Princess of Orange, Princess of the Netherlands, Princess of Orange-Nassau is the Crown Princess of the Kingdom of the Netherlands and the eldest child of the marriage of King Willem-Alexander of the Netherlands and Queen Máxima.